 Ark.
-School for the Deaf operates 1 public schools serving 106 students, placing it among the smaller districts in Arkansas.
-The school portfolio breaks down into 1 other schools, giving families a clear picture of grade-band coverage before they move, rent, or enrol.
-Aggregated across those campuses, enrollment totals 104 pupils using the NCES Common Core of Data (CCD) 2024-25 release, and the district is geographically located in Pulaski County County.
+School for the Deaf operates 1 public schools serving 106 students, placing it among the smallest districts in Arkansas.
+The school portfolio breaks down into 1 combined schools, a small enough portfolio that most families will interact with nearly every campus in the district at some point.
+These enrollment and school figures come from the NCES Common Core of Data (CCD) 2024-25 release, and the district is based in Pulaski County.

 .
 Demographically, the student body averages 46.2% White, 32.7% African American, 15.4% Hispanic or Latino across the district's schools.

 Ark.
-School for the Deaf has 1 schools, including 1 other.
+School for the Deaf has 1 school, including 1 combined.
 Total enrollment is 106 students.

 What is the demographic composition of Ark.
 School for the Deaf?